-Institutionalizing the People’s Plan as a basis for approval of grants for the Climate Change Commission will help the government disburse their climate change funds in a faster and appropriate manner because the people will plan and propose what they need devoid of politics and bureaucratic lens of elected local government officials.
-Since it is for their safety and well-being the people will look after the standards of being safe and resilient structures and they will conscientiously monitor their funds.
+Making "people’s plans” as basis for approval of grants for the Climate Change Commission will help the government disburse their climate change funds in a faster and appropriate manner.
+People can plan and propose projects devoid of political interventions of government officials.
+Communities should also be guided by experts, including scientists, in following safety standards to ensure resilient structures and to monitor their funds.

-People's Planning is crafted with the community in a consultative, participatory and in a systematic manner.
-Scientists and experts are also consulted as the community people know that they need their expertise, advice, and opinions as well.

-Localizations in humanitarian and developmental interventions.
-Advocate localization in which development and humanitarian interventions must be locally led.
-It means that organized people on the ground must lead initiatives and interventions because they know better the context and the culture of the locality who will be benefited.
-Localization empowers the community-based associations in terms of decision-making, project implementation, coordination, and resource mobilizations.
+Localization of humanitarian and developmental interventions.
+Post-disaster recovery interventions must be locally led.
+To the extent possible, people on the ground must lead initiatives and interventions because they know better the context and the culture of the locality.
+Localization empowers community-based associations in terms of decision-making, project implementation, coordination, and resource mobilization.

-Access funds to build more decent, resilient and sustainable housing projects and communities for those living in danger zone areas according to their People’s Plan.
-During times of disaster such as the Typhoon Yolanda in Tacloban, when the magnitude of disaster is on a large scale, the government is also overwhelmed with their deliverables to come up with massive and multiple projects to help their constituents.
-It is at this juncture that the quality of government service suffers in the wake of delivering the required quantity.
-For example, is the Housing Project in Tacloban facilitated by the government’s National Housing Agency (NHA).
-The government’s knee-jerk reaction after the Typhoon was to prevent the people from living in danger zones.
-The government declared “No Build Zone '' areas to the point of even coming up with a City Ordinance prohibiting humanitarian and developmental organizations from giving them housing assistance and shelter kits if they will not move out of the NBZs.
+Access funds to build decent, resilient, and sustainable housing projects of organized communities for those living in danger zones and high-risk areas based on their “people’s plan”.
+Disasters that leave massive destruction in their wake indeed overwhelm governments, and in many cases the quality of projects and services suffers .
+The resettlement project of NHA is one example.
+The government’s knee-jerk reaction after the typhoon was to prevent the people from returning to where they used to live by declaring these areas as “no build zones''.
+The city government even considered prohibiting humanitarian and developmental organizations from giving housing assistance and shelter kits to affected families if they will not move out of the NBZs.

 In 2021 at 26th session of the UN Climate Change Conference (COP26), some Parties and civil society organisations proposed a new financial facility to support loss and damage.